Azure/dcos-engine/docs/dcos-engine.zh-CN.md

-  generate      Generate an Azure Resource Manager template help          Help about any command orchestrators Display info about supported orchestrators scale         Scale an existing Kubernetes cluster upgrade       Upgrade an existing Kubernetes cluster version       Print the version of DC/OS Engine
+  generate      Generate an Azure Resource Manager template help          Help about any command orchestrators Display info about supported orchestrators upgrade       Upgrade an existing DC/OS cluster version       Print the version of DC/OS Engine

 Flags: